 RAM is a bit of a catch-all term, like “memory,” and actually covers a few different types.
 Most of the time when people are discussing RAM or memory, what they’re actually talking about is technically DRAM (dynamic random access memory), or more accurately for modern systems, SDRAM (synchronous dynamic random access memory).
 The terminology doesn’t really matter beyond technicalities, but it’s useful to know that the terms are relatively interchangeable colloquially.

-The most common types of RAM that are sold today is DDR4, though older systems may use DDR2 or DDR3.
-Those simply denote the generation of RAM used in that particular system, with each successive one offering faster speeds through greater bandwidth -- a higher megahertz (MHz) rating.
-Each generation also saw physical changes, so are not interchangeable.
+The most common type of RAM that is sold today is DDR4, though older systems may use DDR2 or DDR3.
+Those simply denote the generation of RAM used in that particular system, with each successive one offering faster speeds through greater bandwidth — a higher megahertz (MHz) rating.
+Each generation also saw physical changes, so they are not interchangeable.

-Another common term, especially in the video game space is VRAM, or video RAM.
-Although once a technology in its own right, VRAM is today used (technically erroneously) to denote the memory available to a graphics chip or built on to a graphics card.
-That's actually called Graphics DDR SDRAM, or more commonly GDDR.
-Most modern graphics cards will use GDDR5, though some use a newer GDDR5X standard and upcoming generations may even come with GDDR6 memory.
+Another common term, especially in the video game space, is VRAM, or video RAM.
+Although once a technology in its own right, VRAM is today used (technically, erroneously) to denote the memory available to a graphics chip or built on to a graphics card.
+That’s actually called Graphics DDR SDRAM, or more commonly GDDR.
+Most modern graphics cards will use GDDR5, though some use a newer GDDR5X standard and Nvidia’s new RTX Turing graphics cards use GDDR6.

-The biggest consideration when buying RAM is the size of it.
-You need a minimum amount of RAM to run a desktop or laptop operating system and many games and applications have a minimum amount too.
-Those requirements are listed in the gigabytes, or GB and are often between 1GB and 8GB, depending on how demanding the application is.
-Having more than the minimum is important, as you're unlikely to just be running one application at a time, but having massive amounts doesn't necessarily make your system faster.
+The biggest consideration when buying RAM is how much of it there is.
+You need a minimum amount of RAM to run a desktop or laptop operating system and many games and applications have a minimum amount, too.
+Those requirements are listed in the gigabytes, or GB, and are often between 1GB and 8GB, depending on how demanding the application is.
+Having more than the minimum is important, as you’re unlikely to just be running one application at a time, but having massive amounts doesn’t necessarily make your system faster.